 When students declare their major, they also select an adviser from the faculty in that major (or majors - nearly half of all Middlebury students have combined majors of some kind).
 For some students in their second or third semesters at Middlebury, selecting a major adviser is more difficult than selecting the major itself; those students are encouraged to work with the department or program chair, until they have further experience in that major and find a faculty member best suited to their interests and needs.
 Students may select their major at any time after the first semester; they are required to declare their major no later than the end of their third semester.
 After the first semester of a student's experience at Middlebury, when the first-year seminar ends, the relationship between adviser and advisee subsides in frequency of contact.
 The challenge, then, to adviser and advisee, is to maintain the momentum of the first semester.
 Those students who are "undeclared" but whose first-year adviser is on leave – or otherwise unavailable to advise, are assigned to their Commons Dean, who provides transitional advising.

 Advising tends to be most productive early and late: first year students receive special attention; seniors often do intensely collaborative work with faculty in their majors.
-The faculty sabbatical program and junior year abroad play havoc with advising (over half of Middlebury students study abroad).
 Good, active advising often depends on the initiative students take to maintain a relationship with faculty mentors.
 Faculty members at Middlebury are teachers and take seriously their advising responsibilities: they are available.
 They will not intrude, however, and will respect students' desire for independence.
 Advising relationships emerge from faculty members' academic expertise and a shared interest in students' work.
 The adviser/advisee relationship often develops into a relationship that lasts well after a student leaves Middlebury.